Losilof39/glDoom/README.md

 I am planning for this port, the following (in order or priority)

 1. Cleaning up and optimising the code to run properly on 64bit Windows (DONE)
-2. Cleaning up the OpenGL code and moving some things to shaders
+2. Cleaning up the OpenGL code and moving some things to shaders (MAYBE IN THE FUTURE)
-3. Making glDoom multiplatform (Linux and macOS) - with an SDL window but still using OpenGL to draw and accelerate
+3. Making glDoom multiplatform (Linux and macOS) - with an SDL window but still using OpenGL to draw and accelerate (DONE)
+4. Fix wanky key bindings (why direct input, why... )
-4. Allowing the user to select the resolution and fullscreen/window within glDoom's menu
+5. Allowing the user to select the resolution and fullscreen/window within glDoom's menu
-5. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL
+6. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL

 Plus more!